Hurricane Irma – 2017

 Been sweeping glass and dirt up for days, trying to salvage what we can, to try and function with some kind of normalcy.
 Do we want to stay?
 Everything has changed.

 Irma changed everyone's world.
 A state of emergency has been declared, UK sending aid.
-Looting has begun.
+Looting has begun in town.

 The morning after the hurricane, we were literally in shock.
 Every building is exposed in some way to the elements.

-Charlie's place, roof, beams, shutters and windows gone, Michael H's the same.
+Charlie's place, roof, beams, shutters and windows gone, Michael Hewins the same.
 Bob & Roberta's beautiful house, gone entirely, as well as the 2nd A-frame House, the house next to us.
-Thank God they were not here.
 Serendipity and house next to it, not too bad, just some roof tiles, and a wall, probably cause they are a bit more sheltered.

 We did not realize there were so many buildings in the valley, as there's no more privacy anymore, all natural covering foliage gone.

 They say electricity may take a year to be fixed as they can't repair what's not there.

 Ants are now trying to move into the fridge, we've eaten most things from it.
 We'll be moving onto the tins soon.

 Oh, great.
 Now it's raining which is a cruel thing when you don't have a roof.